How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 1. Design complexity

-Reality check: Most small businesses don't need complex design.
-A clean, simple design that loads fast and works on mobile will outperform a fancy design that's slow or confusing.
+Reality check: most small businesses don't need complex design.
+A clean, simple design that loads fast and works on mobile will out-perform a fancy design that's slow or confusing.

 2. Number of pages

-5-10 pages: £2,500 - £4,500 Homepage, About, Services, Work/Portfolio, Contact
+- 5–10 pages: £2,500 – £4,500 - homepage, About, Services, Work, Contact

-10-20 pages: £4,500 - £7,000 Additional service pages, blog, team pages, case studies
+- 10–20 pages: £4,500 – £7,000 - extra service pages, blog, team pages, case studies

-20+ pages: £7,000+ Large service offerings, detailed portfolios, multiple location pages
+- 20+ pages: £7,000+ - large service offerings, multi-location pages

-3. Functionality and features
+3. Functionality

-Basic features (included in most websites):
+Basic features (included in most quotes):

 - Contact form

-- Mobile responsive
+- Mobile responsive layout

-- Basic SEO
+- Basic SEO setup

 - Image galleries

-Medium features (add £1,000 - £3,000):
+Medium features (add £1,000–£3,000):

 - Lead automation

-- Email integration
+- Email integrations

-- Search functionality
+- Search

 - Multiple contact forms

-Advanced features (add £3,000 - £10,000+):
+Advanced features (add £3,000–£10,000+):

-- Booking/scheduling systems
+- Booking / scheduling systems

 - Payment processing

-- Customer portals
+- Customer portals or accounts

 - Multi-language support

-4. Content Management System (CMS)
+4. Content management system (CMS)

 5. Who builds it

-At minimum, your website should have:
+At minimum, every professional small business website should have:

 If a developer can't deliver these basics, it's not worth any price.